REI Co-op 650 Down 2.0 - Women's Review

 The 650 Down is far from the warmest in this review.
-It uses lower quality 650 fill down and is very lightweight.
-This means much less loft, and lower quality loft—so while it is still super lightweight, this comes at a significant cost to the warmth of the jacket.
-The larger baffling in the current model provides a little more loft than previous models, which we like, making this version much cozier than its predecessors.
+It uses lower quality 650 fill down and is very lightweight; this means much less loft, and lower quality loft.
+While it is still super lightweight, this comes at a significant cost to the warmth of the jacket.
+The larger baffling in the current model provides a little more loft than previous models, which we like, making this version much more cozier than its predecessors.

 Similar to the issues with warmth, this jacket is less compressible than it could be, due to the use of 650 fill down.
-This is a less compressible quality down, so while this jacket looks thin and feels light, it does not pack as small as a similar jacket with 850 fill down.
-It's an excellent jacket for casual use, as it will still save an impressive amount of space in your backpack or messenger bag on your daily commute—but it probably won't fulfill the needs of an avid lightweight backpacker.
+This is a less compressible quality down, so while this jacket looks thin and feels light, it does not pack as small as a similar jacket with higher fill power down.
+It's an excellent jacket for casual use, as it will still save an impressive amount of space in your backpack or messenger bag on your daily commute — but it probably won't fulfill the needs of an avid lightweight backpacker.

 This 650 Down Jacket from REI does not have a hood, which is always a favorite feature among our reviewers, as a hood adds a tremendous amount of warmth and protection from the elements.
 It does, however, pack into the left-hand pocket, but it does not have a loop to clip it to a bag or harness, etc. This model from REI does not have a chest pocket, but it does have a deep inside pocket which is excellent for stashing gloves, snacks, or your phone to keep them warm while venturing in cold places, or just to keep them accessible.